Skip To Main Content

 Software applications engineer, Intel Corporation

 Anant works with developers to help them optimize their deep learning and machine learning applications for Intel architectures.
 Prior to joining Intel in 2018, he spent nearly ten years as a software product engineer and software developer for Esri*, a global market leader in the geographical information system (GIS) framework.
-Anant holds a bachelor’s degree in computer science from BITS Pilani, a master's of engineering degree in computer science from Cornell University, and a masters of science degree in computer science from University of California, Riverside.
+Anant holds a bachelor’s degree in computer science from BITS Pilani, a master's of engineering degree in computer science from Cornell University, and a master of science degree in computer science from the University of California, Riverside.

 Rachel Oberman